Graduate Academic Policies

 Success in student teaching is defined as:

-Meeting the performance indicators for student teaching throughout the semester as defined on the assessment matrix.
+- Meeting the performance indicators for student teaching as defined on the assessment matrix.

 Candidates are expected to attend every session of every course.
 Any absences can affect a grade.
 It is imperative to speak to the instructor if there are any questions about attendance or extenuating circumstances.

-Graduate students enrolled in our traditional graduate programs and who have completed 24 credits in their program, but who have unmet Liberal Arts & Sciences course work, or unmet course work in their subject area, will have a registration hold placed on their account and will be prevented from progressing further in their graduate program until those deficiencies have been addressed.
+Graduate students enrolled in our traditional graduate programs and who have completed 24 credits in their program, but who have unmet liberal arts and sciences course work, or unmet course work in their subject area, will have a registration hold placed on their account and will be prevented from progressing further in their graduate program until those deficiencies have been addressed.

 The quality point average (QPA) is obtained by dividing the total number of quality points by the number of credits completed or attempted at Pace, including a grade of “F” but not grades of “P”.
 A minimum QPA of 3.0 is required for graduation.